What is comparative negligence?

 If a worker has been with an employer less than 52 weeks at the time of the injury, the average is calculated by dividing total earnings by the number of weeks worked.
 Extremely short-term employees can use the average wage of a worker in the same job with the same employer or within the same industry.

-State-established maximum rates
+State-established maximum and minimum rates

 Maximum weekly benefit for injury on or after a specific date